SpinnerX/asm_demos.x86/README.md

 - Basic Syntaxes
 - Basic arithmetic (addition, subtraction, multiplication, and division)
 - Conditional statements (using labels, and instructions like cmp, and jmp)
+- functions (calling C functions, and using labels as assembly's version of function calls)
+- loops (in assembly implementing the way for-loops work)
-- Handle in loading in arrays
+- Handle in loading in arrays (learning and demos of how to load in array (and possibly 2D arrays in x86)
-- Handling classes functionality (essentially the x86 method)
+- Handling classes functionality (essentially the x86 method of how to handle classes )
-- inline function calls (using extern "C", to call C functions)
+- inline function calls (using extern "C", to call C functions and possibly a look into inline functions of using `asm` or `__asm__`)